 AREAS OF IMPACT

-Our programs offer multidimensional leadership opportunities through unique, hands-on experiences with arts, environmental and global advocacy projects.
-Our Student Fellows learn and collaborate with dynamic leaders at home and abroad, engaging in three programs from March to October:
+Our programs provide multidimensional leadership opportunities through hands-on experiences in the arts, environmental work, and global advocacy.
+Student Fellows learn and collaborate with dynamic leaders locally and abroad through three immersive programs from March through November, then continue into a second year focused on career development, financial literacy, and a culminating summer internship.

 *BIPOC is an acronym that stands for Black, Indigenous, People of Color.
 Expanding the term POC, the specificity of this term recognizes that Black and Indigenous people endured the brunt of the violence that founded this country in the form of stolen labor and land and that these communities are still unequally affected by the ongoing consequences and disenfranchisment that persists today.